 However, a friend of mine went up to the top and said the views get infinitely better as you keep going up (and there are far fewer people up there as well), so I suggest going up further than us if you can!

 What kind of wildflowers are at Chino Hills State Park?

 March 2023 update: There is a colorful display of poppies blooming at the top of the hills.
 You can hike on the Upper Bane Ridge trail to see them.
 PLEASE remember not to sit, stand, or lay on top of the flowers!
 The rest of the park still looks pretty green – mustards have not started to bloom as of yet.

 What kind of wildflowers you will see will largely depend on when you visit the park.

 If you visit earlier in the spring (March-ish), and especially if it is after a wet winter, you will be lucky enough to see the California poppy blooming all across the hillsides.
-Unfortunately, this was a dry winter and we missed the very short poppy season so we didn’t get to see them and I can’t say much about them.

 After the poppies are done, the hills get taken over by the black mustard (the yellow flowers), and the hills are covered in a magical shade of yellow!
 This is what I got to see and it was absolutely mesmerizing, and unlike anything I’ve ever seen before!